 Because this technology has come so far, implants can often be done in our office using local anesthesia, in the same way as filling a tooth.
 In some cases, however, a surgical procedure may be required, especially if ridge augmentation is necessary.

-At Northeast Oral & Maxillofacial Surgery, Dr. Garrison and Dr. Partridge use CT scanning technology to produce three-dimensional renderings of your mouth, allowing them to design and test implants virtually.
+At Northeast Oral & Maxillofacial Surgery, our surgeons use CT scanning technology to produce three-dimensional renderings of your mouth, allowing them to design and test implants virtually.
 This way, when the time comes for the real thing, they can place your implants with pinpoint precision.

 During the implant procedure, the doctor begins by creating a channel for the metal post.
 The post is then implanted and covered with a temporary crown or bridge.
 Over the next few months, the post will integrate with the bone and literally become one with your jaw.

 Once the initial healing process is complete, you will return to our office for placement of your permanent crown, bridge or denture.

 Although nothing can truly replace your own healthy teeth, dental implants come very close, and in some ways, they may be even better.